sbenoit-gc/Fall22/README.md

 A github repository for the in class demonstrations.<br><br> Some audio assets from opengameart.org <br> https://opengameart.org <br>

+Notes:
+1 - hdri images from polyhaven.com
+2 - audio from bensound

+Bugs
+- re UE bug, audio does not play on ios device's builtin speakers, but does play on headsets
+- re UE bug, (if implemented) background blur in HUD does not work on most Android devices

 ## Usage
 Clone, or download the zip, to a local directory.
 Open in Unreal Engine 4.27 or newer